kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

  1. The first step is to ensure the ingress and GCB loadbalancer is created

      ```
-    kubectl -n kubeflow get ingress
-    NAME            HOSTS                                                        ADDRESS          PORTS     AGE
-    envoy-ingress   mykubeflow.endpoints.myproject.cloud.goog   35.244.132.159   80   1d
-    ```

-    * The ip address indicates a loadbalancer was successfully created.

- 1. Verify that there are no problems creating the loadbalancer

-     ```
      kubectl -n kubeflow describe ingress

+     Name:             envoy-ingress
+     Namespace:        kubeflow
+     Address:          35.244.132.160
+     Default backend:  default-http-backend:80 (10.20.0.10:8080)
+     ...
      ```

+     * If the address isn't set then there was a problem creating the loadbalancer

      * If there are any problems creating the loadbalancer they will be reported as Kubernetes events that show up when you run describe